HyeontaeSung/hyeontaesung.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hyeontae Sung received the M.S. degree with the School of Electrical Engineering, Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, and the the B.S. degree in aerospace engineering from Konkuk University, Seoul, South Korea, in 2023.
+Hyeontae Sung received the M.S. degree with the School of Electrical Engineering, Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea, and the the B.S. degree in Aerospace Engineering from Konkuk University, Seoul, South Korea, in 2023.
 His research interests include safe optimal control for autonomous systems.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.